 This type of model is useful when companies have made general decisions on the network and want to see what the overall effect of any changes will be.

 Similar to simulation models, heuristic models do not generate an optimum solution for a logistics network.

-Heuristic models are often referred to a "rule of thumb" which can be useful in creating a logistics network.
+Heuristic models are often referred to as a "rule of thumb" which can be useful in creating a logistics network.

-For example, a heuristic model can be used to consider the best site for a distribution center that is at least ten miles from the market area, fifty miles from a major airport, and more than three hundred miles from the next closest distribution center.
+For example, a heuristic model could be used to consider the best site for a distribution center that is at least ten miles from the market area, fifty miles from a major airport, and more than three hundred miles from the next closest distribution center.

 A heuristic model will look at all areas that fit the defined parameters and find the most suitable areas.

 - A logistics network is the system a business uses to move goods from their raw state through production and to customers.
 To create the most efficient and effective logistics networks, businesses must use logistics network modeling.

 - Models are simulations that a company (or the modeling company they hire) can run to determine how a logistics network will perform.